Why you should go into business with Quay Arts

 Constantly improving our offering

 At Quay Arts, we are changing the way we do business: improving the effectiveness of commercial operations, investing in data collection to learn more about our audience, and reinvesting in our cultural programming, including producing our first in-house play.
-This website has also been redesigned and rewritten to attract and inform a wider audience.

 The years ahead at Quay Arts

-Going forwards Quay Arts will focus on the three key areas:
+Future plans at Quay Arts will focus on the three key areas:

 - Increasing young people’s creativity and employability on the island